horovod/horovod/docs/hyperparameter_search.rst

 **By the end of this guide, you will learn:**

-* How you can set up `Ray Tune`_ and Horovod to tune your hyperparameters
+* How to set up `Ray Tune`_ and Horovod to tune your hyperparameters
 * Typical hyperparameters to configure for distributed training

 Horovod + Ray Tune
 ------------------

-You can leverage `Ray Tune`_ with Horovod to combine distributed hyperparameter tuning with distributed training.
+Leverage `Ray Tune`_ with Horovod to combine distributed hyperparameter tuning with distributed training.
 Here is an example demonstrating basic usage:

 .. code-block:: python